 THE CREATORS COLLECTIVE STAFF

-Nasrene Haj, Director/CO-Founder
+Nasrene Haj, Co-Director/CO-Founder

 Nasrene is a project-based arts manager who holds a liberal arts degree from Sarah Lawrence College in Cultural Studies encompassing dance, writing and Italian studies.
 Her interdisciplinary education led her to found THE CREATORS COLLECTIVE in 2012 with the goal of providing artists with resources for collaborations and mentoring across age and discipline.
 In addition to directing the collective, Nasrene works as the External Affairs Associate at Brooklyn Arts Council, had spent the past two years as the Development and Membership Coordinator for the BRIC Celebrate Brooklyn!
 Festival and is in her third year as Chair of Teen Artists Learners and Leaders, the teen arts council at Brooklyn Arts Exchange.
 She welcomes the opportunity to connect and collaborate on new projects that empower both young and professional artists through the artistic process.

-Gina Solebello, Artistic Director
+Gina Solebello, Co-Director

 Haley Robinson, Project Manager